 A content analysis of participant informed consent disclosure information distributed within 45 major RCTs in the UK, found that patients were furnished with significantly less information about placebos than the target treatment.
 Overall, almost all disclosure statements described placebos as “inert”, or “inactive” (“dummy” or “fake” medication); 18 per cent of consents asserted that placebo treatments were “undesirable or ineffective” and that receiving a placebo was a “disadvantage of participating in the trial.”
 All ‘real’ treatments were prioritized and couched in positive terms as being “potentially beneficial”, with 87 per cent of consents also indicating that participants might experience some adverse effects if allocated to the target medication.
 Only 1 of 45 information leaflets informed participants that those allocated to the placebo group might also experience beneficial changes in health, but did not offer any explanation as to why such changes might occur.
 No disclosure information mentioned that patients sometimes perceive or misattribute common adverse events while receiving placebo treatment.

+These shortcomings in participant information are not restricted to UK trials.
 A recent Finnish study of 52 RCT patient information statements found that only 35 per cent of disclosure protocols provided a rationale for the use of placebos in trials.
 Of these statements only 12 (23 per cent) described why placebo use was necessary in the research, and only 6 (12 per cent) of patient-information discussed possible adverse effects of placebos.

 ETHICAL PROBLEMS WITH EXISTING PLACEBO DISCLOSURES